-- 1. Mortality (deaths / 1000 years at risk) among children who were 1-11 month (29-364 days) old at the time of study drug administration. - 2.
-As an exploratory analysis, we will assess the following factors as potential effect modifiers to the azithromycin impact on mortality among the 1-11-month (29-364 days) olds - a.
+1. Mortality (deaths / 1000 years at risk) among children who were 1-11 month (29-364 days) old at the time of study drug administration.

+- 2. As an exploratory analysis, we will assess the following factors as potential effect modifiers to the azithromycin impact on mortality among the 1-11-month (29-364 days) olds - a.
 Infant age at the time of MDA (1-5 months vs 6-11 months) - b.
-Infant weight-for-age at the time of MDA - c.
+Infant weight-for-age, length-for-age, weight-for-length at the time of MDA - c.
 Infant sex - d.
-Season of MDA dosing and time since the last SMC - e.
+Season of MDA dosing (malaria versus non malaria season) and SMC implementation in village (SMC given versus SMC not given) - e.
 Cluster level coverage of SMC - f.
 Cluster level baseline mortality (established at first census) - g.
 Cluster and individual level coverage and number of administered azithromycin MDA doses - h.
 District of residence - i.
 Distance from the nearest health facility - j.
 Household asset or income index - k.
-Household WASH index
+Household WASH index - 1.
+National outreach strategy category (standard/advanced) - m.
+Hard-to-reach village status assessed by the field workers